Skip to continue

 What performance can you expect from this new solution?
 Our world-leading sensors work in all environments, all the time delivering reliable performance in rain, fog, dust and dirt, when other sensors fail.

-The high-resolution, 360°, long-range radar builds a data-rich picture of its surroundings, whatever the conditions.
+The high-resolution, 360° long-range radar builds a data-rich picture of its surroundings, whatever the conditions.
 Capable of operating in all light conditions including complete darkness, it can be easily integrated into any system with our ROS code examples.
-With unrivalled availability, our sensors work in all-weather so you can operate your site 24/7 safely and efficiently.
+With unrivalled availability, our sensors work in all weather conditions, so you can operate your site 24/7, safely and efficiently.
 Working beyond the limits of a person’s capability, they can see when humans can’t, adding an extra layer of safety to challenging environments.

 • 360° field of view and rapid refresh rate